boatengfrank/PYTHON/README.md

-# PYTHON
+# PORTFOLIO PYTHON
-contains code used for a python project
+contains code used for a python project.
+An online grocery store - Instacart trying to uncover more about their sales patterns and needing strategies to capture emerging markets.